MLH-Fellowship/data-conversion-app/README.md

 You don't have to install anything!

-Prerequisites
+Prerequisites:
 You should be familiar with YAML and the syntax for GitHub Actions.
-For more information, see "Learn GitHub Actions."
 We recommend that you have a basic understanding of Python, PyPy, and pip.

-GitHub provides a Python workflow template that should work for most Python projects.